Way of Shambhala

 Unconditional Confidence: Rigden Weekend

 The final weekend class in the Way of Shambhala I program (The Everyday Life courses and the Shambhala Training weekends) is the “Rigden” weekend.
 The Rigden is a representation of our basic enlightened nature and embodies the principle of unconditional confidence.
+Having completed Ridgen Weekend, one may proceed to the Sacred Path series of classes.

 - Prerequisite: Wisdom in Everyday Life and Level V